 Prioritizing physical trash is excellent.
 However, there is much more than that, and sustainable living isn’t all about waste.

-If you have a car, buy new clothes or electronics, and eat meat & animal products, you produce “invisible” waste.
+If you have a car, fly with an airplane, buy new clothes or electronics, buy imported foods/products, and eat meat & animal products, you produce “invisible” waste.

-“Invisible waste” refers to the large amount of waste generated during the manufacturing process of products.
+“Invisible waste” refers to the amount of waste and greenhouse gas emissions, generated by a product or an action.

 The truth is that, sometimes, the “physical” waste we create is far less important than the “invisible” one.

-And sometimes, the zero waste movement is focusing too much only on physical waste.
+And sometimes, the zero waste movement is focusing too much on physical waste.

 All I’m saying is that waste is being generated, extending so far beyond the final product.